kukulich/home-assistant-jablotron100/README.md

 ### Devices

-- Only devices with two states (on/off, active/inactive, open/closed etc.) are supported.
-No other types are currently supported (e.g. temperature of thermostat or smoke detector).
+- Devices with two states (on/off, active/inactive, open/closed etc.) are supported.
 - Sabotage or problem of the device is supported in specific "problem" sensor.
+- Temperature is reported for thermostats.
 - Signal strength is reported for wireless devices.
 - Battery level is reported for devices with battery.